nodejs/node/doc/api/repl.md

 and output may be from `stdin` and `stdout`, respectively, or may be connected to any Node.js [stream][].

-Instances of `repl.REPLServer` support persistent history of prior inputs, automatic completion of inputs, simplistic Emacs-style line editing, multi-line inputs, ANSI-styled output, saving and restoring current REPL session state, error recovery, and customizable evaluation functions.
+Instances of `repl.REPLServer` support automatic completion of inputs, simplistic Emacs-style line editing, multi-line inputs, ANSI-styled output, saving and restoring current REPL session state, error recovery, and customizable evaluation functions.

 ### Commands and Special Keys

 The following special commands are supported by all REPL instances:

-* `.break` - When in the process of inputting a multi-line expression, entering the `.break` command (or pressing the `<Ctrl>-C` key combination) will abort further input or processing of that expression.
+* `.break` - When in the process of inputting a multi-line expression, entering the `.break` command (or pressing the `<ctrl>-C` key combination) will abort further input or processing of that expression.
 * `.clear` - Resets the REPL `context` to an empty object and clears any multi-line expression currently being input.
 * `.exit` - Close the I/O stream, causing the REPL to exit.
 * `.help` - Show this list of special commands.
 * `.save` - Save the current REPL session to a file:
-  `>.save ./file/to/save.js`
+  `> .save ./file/to/save.js`
 * `.load` - Load a file into the current REPL session.
-  `>.load ./file/to/load.js`
+  `> .load ./file/to/load.js`

 The following key combinations in the REPL have these special effects: